Belgian railway line 54

-The Belgian railway line 54 is a Belgian-Dutch railway line that runs from Mechelen to Terneuzen which has a total length of about 67 kilometers.
-Only the part between Mechelen and Sint-Niklaas is being used.
+The Belgian railway line 54 is a Belgian railway line that runs from Mechelen to Sint-Niklaas, formerly to Terneuzen which had a total length of about 67 kilometers.

 History

 This railway line was built and used by a private rail company that was founded in 1861, Société Anonyme du Chemin de Fer International de Malines à Terneuzen.
 The goal of this north-south connection was to increase profit from the coal coming from Charleroi.
 On the other hand, it was built to stimulate international transport throughout Belgium.
 The railway played a very important economic and social role in the mobility of the provinces of East Flanders and Antwerp, in particual the regions of Waasland and Klein-Brabant.
 The headquarters of the railway company was located in Sint-Niklaas.
 Temse, Bornem, Puurs and Willebroek partially financed the construction of the railway.
 In the Netherlands, the railway line mainly served the port of Terneuzen in an effort to increase the sales of agriculture products coming from Zeelandic Flanders.

 Along the trajectory of the railway, three bridges needed to be built: in Willebroek, Temse and Sluiskil.
 The bridge in Temse, which was the hardest one, was designed by the French engineer Gustave Eiffel, who would later build the Eiffel Tower.
 It's the widest bridge crossing the Scheldt (343 meters or 0.21 miles).
 The bridge was completed in 1870.
 In the same year, the first passenger service between Mechelen and Temse started being used.
 During World War I, the bridge was heavily damaged but remained in service.
 The bridge was repaired in 1924.
 The railway company had an enormous success during the 1920s.
 The economic crisis in the 1930s caused a turnaround, which was only aggravated by World War II.
 In May 1940, the bridge was blown up out of strategic reasons by Belgian and French military engineers.
 The Second World War meant the end for the railway company.
 In 1948, the management of the line was transferred to the National Railway Company of Belgium for the Belgian part and to the Dutch Railways in the Netherlands.
 The railway company was officially disbanded in 1951.